 - Lack of Performance — If a metal roof hasn’t been properly installed or repaired, water can accumulate (which could cause serious damage).
 Lower-grade metal roofing materials can also be thinner, which makes them less durable.
 Some metals will rust in certain climates, and they may dent more easily during a hailstorm or even while they’re installed.

-Feel free to speak to a roofing professional for more information about the metal roofing pros and cons, as well as on the steps involved for the installation process.
+Feel free to speak to a roofing professional for more information about the metal roofing pros and cons, as well as the steps involved in the installation process.

-Your Choice for Metal Roofing in the Coastal Bend!
+Your Choice for Roofing in the Coastal Bend!